 Add language specific rules or use code generation instructions (at the time of writing only available for VSCode).

-Try 10xrules.ai to generate these quickly
+Try 10xrules.ai to generate these quickly.

 Coding Guidelines

 Specify coding styles not caught by linters.
-Include examples where needed
+Include examples where needed.

 What else?

-How to write your copilot_instructions.md
+How to write your copilot-instructions.md

-Whatever you finally decide to include in your copilot_instructions.md
+Whatever you finally decide to include in your copilot-instructions.md

 Use consistent imperative voice.